marcelotduarte/cx_Freeze/doc/src/setup_script.rst

        is sys.path (use only if you know what you are doing)
    * - .. option:: include_path
      - comma-separated list of paths to modify the search for modules
-   * - .. option:: no_compress
-     - create a zip file with no compression
    * - .. option:: constants
      - comma-separated list of constant values to include in the constants module called BUILD_CONSTANTS in the form <name>=<value>